tc80/cloudflare-ping/README.md

 Make sure that this repository is located in your computer's `GOPATH` in the top-level `src` directory.
 Otherwise, you may need to modify the import statements for the program to build.

+## Tests

+There are several tests/examples of running the application in the `Makefile`.
+For example: `make run ping-google-dns-ipv6` pings Google's IPv6 DNS five times and outputs the statistics.
+Remember to build before running.

 ## Note

 This application is strongly built off of the ping man page with respect to command-line flags and output statements for packets and statistics.